reiest/Futbin-price-updater/README.md

 In the lowest, average and highest, the lowest and highest 2% of sales are omitted beacuse they are misleading.
 It removes the deviation.

 Explaination (will use Gomez (line 12) as example):
-* **Buy Price**: The buy price is 90% of the average price.
-This is because we want to earn at least 5% after tax.
+* **Buy Price**: The buy price is calculated based on fluctuation and the average price.
 * **Lowest**: The lowest sale.
 * **Average**: The average of all sales.
 * **Highest**: The highest sale.